Groping Auckland gym instructor sees prison sentence quashed on appeal

-An Auckland gym instructor who's "predatory" behaviour saw him jailed for several cases of indecent assault will serve the remainder of his sentence on home detention.
+An Auckland gym instructor whose "predatory" behaviour saw him jailed for several cases of indecent assault will serve the remainder of his sentence on home detention.

 The Court of Appeal today quashed Keiron Moore's prison term of two years and three months in favour of 10 months' home detention.